MicrosoftDocs/biztalk-docs/his/core/tn5250-administration2.md

 To enable an APPC session with the IBM i, you must provide the user ID and password for conversation security.
 For the correct information, Contact your IBM i administrator.

- The TN5250 requires TN5250/IBM i definition terminal names to allow TN5250 service to accept client requests from client computers emulating those types of terminals.
+The TN5250 requires that TN5250/IBM i definition terminal names allow the TN5250 service to accept client requests from client computers that emulate those types of terminals.

 ### To set up Host Integration Server for TN5250 access